The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Method

 \subsubsection{Explodability of the models}

-As models in the Bonn-GAL grids are not computed to core-collapse (see Sect.\,\ref{sec:method:stellar_physics}), we assume that the models' core and envelope masses after core He-depletion, when available, are representatives of those at core-collapse, (unless mass transfer happens in between, see Sect.\,\ref{sec:methods:sn_type}).
+As models in the Bonn-GAL grids are not computed to core-collapse (see Sect.\,\ref{sec:method:stellar_physics}), we assume that the models' core and envelope masses after core He-depletion, when available, are representatives of those at core-collapse (unless mass transfer happens in between; see Sect.\,\ref{sec:methods:sn_type}).
 We assume that models successfully reach core-collapse when $M_\mathrm{CO-core}>1.43\Msun$ \citep{Tauris2015_USSNe}, $M_\mathrm{He-core}>2.49\Msun$ or $M_\mathrm{conv,He}^\mathrm{max} >1.30\Msun$ (the extent of the convective He-burning core, see \PII).
 Models that do not meet any of these conditions are instead assumed to produce WDs.

-To distinguish between failed and successful supernovae, we require knowledge on a star's structure at core-collapse (as per the criteria in \citealt{ OconnorOtt11_compactness_and_bh_formation,MHLC16,Ertl16_explodability_m4mu4}, with a few notable exceptions such as \citealt{PS20_explodability_Mco_Xc} and \citealt{Maltsev2025_explodabilityML}).
+To distinguish between failed and successful supernovae, we require knowledge on a star's structure at core-collapse ( {e.g.,} \citealt{ OconnorOtt11_compactness_and_bh_formation,MHLC16,Ertl16_explodability_m4mu4}, with a few notable exceptions such as \citealt{PS20_explodability_Mco_Xc} and \citealt{Maltsev2025_explodabilityML}).
 To remedy this, we map the models in the Bonn-GAL grid to the appropriate core-collapsing models (see Table\,\ref{tab:grids}) with the closest CO-core mass (or He-core mass if the former is not available).

 We computed two grids of single-star models to core-collapse.
 The first grid (Grid CC-S) includes stars computed from ZAMS (with the same physics as \citealt{Jin2024_boron}) and is used to infer the explodability of effectively single-stars or those that have undergone \Case C RLOF \citep{Schneider_preSNevo_stripped_2021}.
 We also map \Case A mergers (see Sect.\,\ref{sec:methods:megers}) and accretors to this grid.
 For \Case B mergers, we map the models to those from Grid CC-S with core-masses that are $0.5\Msun$ higher \citep{Schneider2024_preSNevo_mergers_secondaries}.
 The second grid of core-collapsing models is built to mimic binary-stripped He-stars (Grid CC-He, constructed as in \citealt{DR1, DR2}), and models that were stripped during \case A or \Case B RLOF are mapped to this grid \citep{Schneider_preSNevo_stripped_2021}.
 Models with small core-masses could not be computed successfully to core-collapse.
 Therefore, models that are expected to reach core-collapse with small core-masses, are always mapped to the least-massive model in either CC-S or CC-He (i.e. $M_\mathrm{ZAMS}=12.6\Msun$ or $M_\mathrm{HeS}=4.0\Msun$ respectively).